Dragonnoot/cell-calculator/README.md

 # cell-calculator
 complicated and unprofessional (:&lt;

-This is a script I'm working on that is inspired by Alien Worlds on Netflix, Spore, and SPECIES.
-(Okay, maybe also Niche and Equilinox)
+This is an application I'm working on that is inspired by Alien Worlds on Netflix, Spore, and SPECIES.
+(Okay, maybe also Niche and Equilinox and Thrive and [insert 57 other titles])
 [FINISH LATER]

 Anyways if you're from me school then yes It's me Damien and no do not bring up this project it will hurt my brain please and thanks